Inside Facebook, Twitter and Google’s AI battle over your social lives

 False positives are a challenge for AI, no matter how good it gets.
 Even if there's only a 1 percent chance of error, with 2 billion people on Facebook and 1 billion people on YouTube, that's still tens of millions of toxic content or fake accounts slipping through.

-"Even if they are getting 99 percent, that 1 percent is getting through to somebody, and the consequences are real-world attacks," Eric Feinberg, the lead researcher on the Digital Citizens Alliance report on terrorist content and social media said.
+"Even if they are getting 99 percent, that 1 percent is getting through to somebody, and the consequences are real-world attacks," said Eric Feinberg, the lead researcher on the Digital Citizens Alliance report on terrorist content and social media.

 His team had found 55 ISIS accounts and reported them to Facebook in December and January.
 Feinberg said Facebook failed to take down 24 of them, claiming it didn't violate Facebook's terms of services, even as these accounts were posting pro-terrorism memes.